-On February 8, 2018, the Company entered into an underwriting agreement with H.C.
-Wainwright & Co., LLC ("HCW"), relating to the public offering of 5,707,500 shares of the Company's common stock, pre-funded warrants to purchase an aggregate of 2,942,500 shares of common stock and preferred stock warrants to purchase up to an aggregate of 865,000 shares of the Company's Series A Convertible Preferred Stock, par value \$0.01 per share (the "Series A Preferred Stock").
-Each share of common stock or Pre-Funded Warrant, as applicable, was sold together with a Preferred Stock Warrant to purchase a 0.1 share of Series A Preferred Stock at a combined public offering price of \$1.01 per share of common stock or \$1.00 per Pre-Funded Warrant, as applicable, and accompanying Preferred Stock Warrant.
+On February 8, 2018, the Company entered into an underwriting agreement (the "February 2018 Underwriting Agreement") with H.C.
+Wainwright & Co., LLC ("HCW"), relating to the public offering (the "February 2018 Offering") of 380,500 shares of the Company's common stock and prefunded warrants (the "February 2018 Pre-Funded Warrants") to purchase an aggregate of 196,167 shares of common stock.
+Each share of common stock or February 2018 Pre-Funded Warrant, as applicable, was sold as a unit with a warrant to purchase Series A Preferred Stock which is convertible to common stock (the "February 2018 Preferred Stock Warrants").
+Each February 2018 Preferred Stock Warrant is for one-fifteenth of a share of common stock, on an as converted basis.
+The combined public offering price was \$15.15 per common stock unit or \$15.00 per February 2018 Pre-Funded Warrant unit.

-The Company also granted HCW a 30-day option to purchase up to 1,297,500 additional shares of Common Stock at a purchase price of \$1.00 per share and Preferred Stock Warrants to purchase up to an aggregate of 129,750 shares of Series A Preferred Stock at a purchase price of \$0.01 per Preferred Stock Warrant, less the underwriting discounts and commissions.
-Prior to closing, HCW exercised this option in full to purchase 1,297,500 additional shares of common stock and Preferred Stock Warrants to purchase129,750 shares of Series A convertible preferred stock.
+The Company also granted HCW a 30-day option to purchase up to 86,500 additional shares of common stock at a purchase price of \$15.00 per share and February 2018 Preferred Stock Warrants to purchase shares of Series A Preferred Stock convertible into 86,500 shares of common stock at a purchase price of \$0.15 per February 2018 Preferred Stock Warrant, less the underwriting discounts and commissions.
+Prior to closing, HCW exercised this option in full.